 Staff

-Harrison Hollingsworth, Assistant Conductor
+Harrison Hollingsworth, Associate Conductor

 Harrison Hollingsworth joined the New York Choral Society as Assistant Conductor in 2019.
 Harrison is a conductor of “polish, vigor, and energy” (NY Times), and serves as Music Director for Redeemer Downtown and as occasional guest conductor for the New York City Ballet.
 He was formerly the Music Director of the Columbia Bach Society and the Assistant Conductor and Conducting Fellow of the New York Youth Symphony.